Arthur Feuerstein: Represents USA in team play, Armed Forces champion

-In 1957, Feuerstein was selected, along with IM William Lombardy, Edmar Mednis, Anthony Saidy, and reserve Robert Sobel, to play in the Fourth World Student Team Chess Championship in Reykjavik, where the United States team took fifth place.
+In 1957, Feuerstein was selected, along with IM William Lombardy, Edmar Mednis, Anthony Saidy, and reserve Robert Sobel, to play in the Fourth World Student Team Chess Championship in Reykjavík, where the United States team took fifth place.
 Feuerstein, on third board, scored (+5, =1, -5).
 The following year, the same team was chosen to represent the U.S. again, in Varna, where they finished sixth.
 Feuerstein, on fourth board this time, scored (+5, =2, -2).
 He met his future wife Alice at this event.

 Feuerstein joined the United States Army in 1958, following college graduation from the City University of New York's Baruch College, in business.

 In 1960, the first United States Armed Forces Chess Championship was held at the American Legion Hall of Flags in Washington, D.C.
 There were 12 invited participants.
 Air Force Captain John Hudson and Army SP4 Feuerstein tied for first place.
 Hudson was a bombardier-navigator on B-52 bombers, and a former US Amateur champion.
 Feuerstein was stationed in Paris at this time.

 Although Feuerstein was never awarded an international chess title, he did make two tournament scores at the New York title events, in 1956 and 1957–58, at or very near that level.
 His 1958 Varna result is also near that level.
 International chess ratings did not exist yet at the time he was making his best results, but the website chessmetrics.com, which rates historical events and players on a retrospective basis using formulae similar to those used for current calculations, assigns Feuerstein a rating of 2559 for June 1957, good for #86 in the world, and well within current IM standard.
 When FIDE ratings were introduced in 1970, Feuerstein had earned a rating in the 2350 range.